 Back from the East Somerset Railway, 68846 is at Locomotion, Shildon in black with red and white lining and the late BR crest and shed plate 34B (Hornsey).

 In 2009 the Friends, through the South of England Group, paid for the locomotive to be repainted into original GNR livery once again after several years in ‘British Railways lined black’.
-Resplendent in the new colours, she was unveiled at Locomotion on 16 May 2009 by Capt Bill Smith’s widow, Bill having passed away in 2007.
+Resplendent in the new colours, she was unveiled at Locomotion on 16 May 2009 by Peter Townend and Capt Bill Smith’s son, Andrew, Bill having passed away in 2007.

 Photo:© Philip Benham

 Back in original GNR green livery after eleven years in British Railways lined black, 1247 in pride of place at the front of the Collections Building in Shildon.

 1247 is currently on display at the NRM, York